 If your child has food allergies or requires a special diet, please discuss with your provider and Consultant.
-In certain cases, written instructions may be required and you may be requested to supply any special food(s).
+Written instructions may be required and you may be requested to supply any special food(s).
 Any food(s) provided by you must arrive to the provider's home labeled with your child's name on the container(s).